nextthingco/docs/Gadget-docs/source/includes/_quickstart.md

 This command creates a template file gadget.yml and generates a project called "hello-world" ready to be deployed to your hardware.

 Open gadget.yml using Nano or another command-line editor.
-It should look like this except your will have a uuid unique to your container:
+It should look like this except the uuid will be unique to your container:

 ```bash
 spec: "0.0"